 Central Registration Depository (CRD)

-FINRA is introducing enhancements and presentation changes in the CRD system that relate to the implementation of FINRA’s restructured qualification examination program and the adoption of consolidated FINRA registration rules.
+FINRA introduced enhancements and presentation changes in the CRD system that relate to the implementation of FINRA’s restructured qualification examination program and the adoption of consolidated FINRA registration rules.
 For details on the implementation of these and other updates to CRD, please visit the Central Registration Depository main page.